 - Familial, or Hereditary, Amyloidosis,

 And Organ-specific Amyloidosis (including heart kidney, and gastrointestinal) each of these conditions will share many of the same characteristics that make life insurance companies unwilling to insure them.

 This is why…

 If you have been diagnosed with Amyloid Disease, what you’re going to need to do is seek out a product that won’t require you to have to be able to “medically qualify” for coverage.
-Fortunately, there are a few products out there that meet this requirement however each of them are going to have their own separate “issues” which might just be a deal breaker for you!
+Fortunately, there are a few products out there that meet this requirement; however each of them is going to have their own separate “issues,” which might just be a deal-breaker for you!

 What “kind” of life insurance policies can I qualify for?

 There are two different types of products that one will be able to qualify for after they have been diagnosed with Amyloidosis.
-The first of which is not actually a TRUE life insurance policy, because it will never actually provide a death benefit to your beneficiaries in the event that you die from a “natural cause”.
+The first is not a TRUE life insurance policy, because it will never actually provide a death benefit to your beneficiaries in the event that you die from a “natural cause”.